marmelab/react-admin/docs/fetchJson.md

 # `fetchJson`

 React-admin includes a `fetchJson` utility function to make HTTP calls.
-It's a wrapper around the browser's `fetch` function, which adds the following features:
+It's a wrapper around the browser's `fetch` function, that adds the following features:

 -   It adds the `Content-Type='application/json'` header to all non GET requests
 -   It adds the `Authorization` header with optional parameters